Canon G7 X Mark II versus Canon T7i

 |Canon G7 X (⇒ lft | rgt)||1-inch||20.0||5472||3648||1080/60p||23.0||12.7||556||71|

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the T7i has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the G7X Mark II relies on live view and the rear LCD for framing.
-The table below summarizes some of the other core capabilities of the Canon G7 X Mark II and Canon T7i in connection with corresponding information for a sample of similar cameras.
+The adjacent table lists some of the other core features of the Canon G7 X Mark II and Canon T7i along with similar information for a selection of comparators.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Canon T7i (⇒ lft)||optical||no||3.0||1040||swivel||YES||4000||6.0||12||no|